edumserrano/playwright-adventures/demos/docker/README.md

 [^2]: [Nodemon and webpack-dev-server hot reload not working under WSL 2 after Windows 10 resinstall](https://stackoverflow.com/a/62790703)

-The last alternative I can provide to this issue is to run the target test app outside of Docker and then use the `-useHostWebServer` option:
+The last alternative I can provide to this issue is to run the target test app outside of Docker and then use the `-webServerMode from-host` option in combination with `-webServerMode` and `-webServerPort`.
+Example:

 ```
-npm run test:ui '--' -useHostWebServer
+npm run test:ui '--' -webServerMode from-host -webServerHost 127.0.0.1 -webServerPort 4200
 ```

-Since the app is running outside of Docker the file change detection will work as usual and the `-useHostWebServer` will make the tests running on Docker execute against the instance of the app running on the host.
-For more information on the `-userHostWebServer` see the [Why should I use the `useHostWebServer` input parameter of the Powershell scripts ?](#why-should-i-use-the-usehostwebserver-input-parameter-of-the-powershell-scripts-) section.
+Since the app is running outside of Docker the file change detection will work as usual and the `-webServerMode from-host` will make the tests running on Docker execute against the instance of the app running on the host.
+For more information on the `-webServerMode from-host` see the [Why should I use the `webServerMode` input parameter of the Powershell scripts ?](#why-should-i-use-the-webservermode-input-parameter-of-the-powershell-scripts-) section.

 ### When do you need to install node modules on the docker container